dna-storage/ncomm-file-preview/README.md

     pip3 install -r requirements.txt
     ```

-However, this only installs some of the capabilities.
+However, this only installs some of the software.
 The Docker image supports the full set of experiments.

 ## Use Docker